 Ride the MRT around Singapore, and you'll find the malls are built right into the island-state's transportation system: many MRT stations are located right at the basements of Singapore's most popular shopping centers!

-Orchard Road is where the world goes to shop when in Singapore!
-The island-state's primary retail district is a shopper's dream: a long, leafy stretch of shopping centers strung end to end, with warrens of stores numbering in the thousands!
+The island-state's primary retail district is a shopper's dream: a long, tree-shaded stretch of shopping centers strung end to end, with warrens of stores numbering in the thousands!

 You can get anything here in Orchard - expensive fashion labels and street wear, cutting-edge fashion and pre-loved vintage wear, books, electronics, and Singapore's amazing hawker food in abundance.

 Start at the hypermodern ION Orchard (ionorchard.com; location on Google Maps), located right at the Orchard MRT Station exit and home to some of the world’s most fashionable brands – among them Balenciaga, Gucci, Zara, and Dorothy Perkins.